mhagstrand/slate/source/includes/_api_guides_oauth_transition.md

 Other benefits of updating include:

-*   Improved [Rate Limits](/api/v2/#rate-limits_oauth).
+*   Improved [Rate Limits](#rate-limits_oauth).
 For apps that access the API using OAuth, we’re able to offer quota-based limits and the possibility to increase the overall volume of requests for stores on higher plans.

-*   Ability to set and receive [webhooks](/api/webhooks-getting-started) callbacks.
+*   Ability to set and receive [webhook](#webhooks-overview) callbacks.

 *   Privileged access to new capabilities.